 It's not enough to send students to class without providing a network of support and tools for academic success.
 That's why Champlain offers a variety of different services including:

-Champlain works with a number of different community and state organizations to make sure students in the Single Parents Program have the support they need in order to find professional and academic success at Champlain.
-Below are just a few of the different programs and resources available to students.
+Champlain works with a number of non-profit organizations and public services to ensure that students in the Single Parents Program have the support they need in order to find success at Champlain.

 - Post Secondary Education (PSE) Program: Champlain College collaborates closely with our local Economic Services Division to enroll all interested Single Parent Scholars in the PSE program, which provides monthly cash assistance, child care subsidy, assistance purchasing food, emergency funding and case management for student parents with low or no income.
 Please contact firstname.lastname@example.org for support with applying for this program.

 - 3SquaresVT: This is a monthly benefit that helps families put three meals on the table every day.